GoBackModi: Kerala

+Tamil Nadu

 On 12 April 2018, Modi visited Chennai to inaugurate a defence expo organised by the Defence Exhibition Organisation.
 The day Modi arrived in Chennai, mass protests erupted, some of which were spearheaded by the DMK president and current Tamil Nadu chief minister, M. K. Stalin.
 The protests were characterized by black insignia, a colour associated with the Dravidian ideology in the state.
 Simultaneously, social media campaigns erupted making use of the hashtag #GoBackModi for the first time.
 The hashtag became the top worldwide trend on Twitter that day, and has been embraced to demonstrate protests every time Modi visits Tamil Nadu, ever since.

+Other States

 Apart from being repeatedly embraced by the South Indian states of Kerala and Tamil Nadu, the movement has also seen support in Karnataka, Andhra Pradesh, Punjab, West Bengal, and also the Northeastern states of Arunachal Pradesh, Assam and Tripura among others.

-Internationally, Modi witnessed protests and opposition from Bangladesh citizens when he visited the country in 2021 to celebrate the 50th anniversary of its independence from Pakistan.
+Foreign

+Bangladesh

+Bangladesh's golden jubilee celebration turned chaotic as protests erupted against Indian Prime Minister Narendra Modi, who visited Dhaka on March 26 2021 as the chief guest.
+At least 10 people died and dozens were injured in anti-Modi demonstrations.
+The visit, marking Bangladesh's 50th Independence Day, led the government to deploy border security forces nationwide and restrict Facebook and messaging app access to quell mobilization.

+Tensions had surfaced a week earlier with rallies in Dhaka opposing Modi's visit, criticizing him for the 2002 Gujarat pogrom and human rights issues in India.
+Protests turned violent on March 26 after Friday prayers in Dhaka, Brahamanbaria, and Chattogram, resulting in fatalities and injuries.
+The relationship between Bangladesh and India, historically close since Bangladesh's independence, has strained amid Modi's tenure due to his Hindu nationalist stance and controversial policies.

+Sheikh Hasina faces challenges reconciling anti-Modi sentiment, amplified by issues like the National Register of Citizens and Citizenship Amendment Act, seen as discriminatory.
+Critics, including Dhaka University's Imtiaz Ahmed, deemed Modi's invitation for the golden jubilee inappropriate, citing conflicts over Teesta river water-sharing and border incidents.